-- the company is managed, owned and controlled by persons who are fit and proper; - 2. its business plan is acceptable; - 3. adequate books and records will be maintained in The Bahamas; - 4. there will be adequate management and control of operations; and - 5. there will be adequate capital to support the business.
+- the company is managed, owned and controlled by persons who are fit and proper; - its business plan is acceptable to the ICB: - adequate books and records will be maintained in The Bahamas; - 4. there will be adequate management and control of operations; and - 5. there will be adequate capital to support the business.

 Once licensed, the insurer is required to meet annual reporting and audit requirements.
 The minimum capital requirement for a licence is \$100,000 for general business and \$200,000 for long-term business.
-However, the ICB requires companies to be established with, and maintain a level of capital commensurate with, the size and risks of the operations.
+The ICB requires companies to be established with, and maintain a level of capital commensurate with the size and risks of the operations.
+Other provisions of the Act include a confidentiality clause to protect the policy holder and tax exemptions for a period of 25 years from the date of first registration.

-Interested parties are required to meet with the ICB prior to applying.
+Interested parties are encouraged to meet with the ICB prior to applying.
 Insurance managers can provide assistance with the licensing applications, ongoing management services and regulatory requirements.
 A list of licensed managers can be found on ICB's website.